google/cel-java/codelab/README.md

 }
 ```

+> [!TIP]
-Best practice: Use `Unary<T>` or `Binary<T1, T2>` helper interfaces to improve compile-time correctness for any overload implementations with 2 arguments or fewer.
+> Best practice: Use `Unary<T>` or `Binary<T1, T2>` helper interfaces to improve compile-time correctness for any overload implementations with 2 arguments or fewer.

+> [!TIP]
-Best practice: Declare overload ids according to their types and function names. e.g. targetType_func_argType_argType.
+> Best practice: Declare overload ids according to their types and function names. e.g. targetType_func_argType_argType.
 In the case where argType is a type param, use a descriptive name instead of the simple type name.